hmk3r/galileo-osnma-research/py-osnma-parser/README.md

 py-osnma-parser is a parser and verifier for Galileo OSNMA data

+## ⚠️ NOTE ⚠️

+As of 3 August 2023, OSNMA switched public key format, so this project will no longer work and needs patching.

+I've provided previous GNSS samples that use the old keys for testing in [data](./data/)(they do not my location though)

 ## Capabilities

 The parser reads the data from a CSV file, where each row is a Galileo I/NAV nominal page, provided in the format: